Deim0s13/Laptop-to-Prod-Journey/docs/01-introduction.md

 ## Target Audience
 Explain that this document is designed for beginners who want to learn about containerized applications and CI/CD practices.

+This project is designed for beginners and early-stage developers interested in cloud-native development, containerization, and CI/CD practices.
+It’s particularly suited for those with minimal software or DevOps experience who want to understand the end-to-end process of building, deploying, and managing a microservices application across different environments.
+The documentation aims to provide a step-by-step, hands-on learning journey that’s both practical and accessible.